budimanjojo/nix-config/nixos/README.md

 ## :lock_with_ink_pen:&nbsp; Secret management

-I'm using `agenix` to manage secrets.
-My custom modules are hardcoded to find `identity` file at `~/.config/sops/age/keys.txt`.
+I'm using `sops-nix` to manage secrets.
-The reason is because that's where `sops` (which I use for my secret management on my other projects) wants it by default.
 Feel free to modify it to your liking.

 ## :robot:&nbsp; Package updates